 Pipe Cleaner Snowflakes

-Hang these snowflakes from garland draped across a mantel or on your Christmas tree.
+Hang these snowflakes from a garland draped across a mantel or on your Christmas tree.
 They are simple to make so you can make a lot of them.
 They also would be great for gift toppers instead of buying bows.

 Toilet Paper Roll Snowflakes

 If you save toilet paper rolls for crafts, here is another great project for them.
 It’s another simple craft that can provide you with some quick winter decor.
 These would look great hanging from a fireplace mantel as well.

-Beaded Snowflake Ornament
+Wooden Bead Snowflake Ornament

 I have seen beaded snowflakes made from colorful beads and pipe cleaners.
 However, this is my favorite beaded snowflake ornament.
-Using wooden beads and twine give a nice neutral, clean and rustic chic look.
+Using wooden beads and twine gives a nice neutral, clean and rustic chic look.